 - Federal Work-study Assistantships information.

 The greatest number of our funded M.A. students are recipients of graduate teaching assistantships.
 We award twenty-one teaching assistantships each fall, with approximately half of these usually assigned to new students.
 Recipients teach one section of first-year composition each semester; they receive stipends of approximately $15,600 (Fall 2019) for the nine-month school year as well as tuition remission for each semester and for two summers (6 credits) while enrolled in the program.

 During their first semester, assistants must enroll in ENG 693: Teaching College Composition.
 This three-credit seminar helps new TAs understand the goals and context of Maine’s first-year course and learn to plan effective course procedures.
-After that first semester, TAs are free to design their own courses, as long as they observe course-wide goals and shared evaluation procedures.
-Those who teach well during their first year will normally have their assistantships renewed for one additional year.
+After that first semester, TAs adapt the curriculum to their own courses, as long as they observe course-wide goals and shared evaluation procedures.
+Those who teach well during their first year will normally have their assistantships renewed for their second year.

 Award of an assistantship depends, in part, on submission by January 15 of ALL materials: